mattwheeler092/travo-ai-recommendation-engine/README.md

 # Travo.ai Recommendation Engine

-Travo.ai ([Website](https://eclectic-brioche-a372fe.netlify.app/)) is a travel planning app that generates personalised travel itineries based on user provided text prompts that describe what the user wants to do on their trip!
-The app has access to over 120,000 activities, across 130 cities, that have been scraped from TripAdviser (more information [here](https://github.com/mattwheeler092/tripadvisor-scraper)).
+Travo.ai is an incredible travel planning app designed to make your trip planning experience seamless and personalized.
+By simply providing text prompts describing your desired activities, Travo.ai generates customized travel itineraries just for you!

+With access to a vast database of over 120,000 activities from 130 cities worldwide, sourced directly from TripAdviser ([more details](https://github.com/mattwheeler092/tripadvisor-scraper)), Travo.ai ensures that you have access to the best recommendations for your travel adventures.
+You can visit our website ([here](https://eclectic-brioche-a372fe.netlify.app/)) for more information.

-This GitHub repo covers the code used to generate the personalised recommendations, as well as the deployment of the recommendation API to AWS.
-It will cover:
+This GitHub repository encompasses all the code required to generate these personalized recommendations, as well as the deployment process of our recommendation API on AWS.
+Topics covered include:

 - [Project Description](#project-description)
 - [Recommender Architecture](#recommender-architecture)